jmablog/pandoc-worksheets-template/README.md

 Change `docs` to your desired output folder.

-**Note:** The templates, shortcodes, and metadata files are navigated to from the root project folder in the config.yaml file, which is set with the command `--root-path`.
-If you want to avoid using `root-path`, you can move them elsewhere - into your Pandoc data directory, for example - but you'll need to change their file location in config.yaml as well.
+**Note:** The templates, shortcodes, and metadata files are navigated to from the root project folder in the config.yaml file, which is set as Pandoc's data directory with the command `--data-dir` and automatically discovered if using `make`.
+If you want to avoid using `data-dir`, you can move them elsewhere - into your own Pandoc data directory, for example - but you'll need to change their file location in `config.yaml` as well.
 I suggest checking out [this section in the Pandocomatic manual](https://heerdebeer.org/Software/markdown/pandocomatic/#specifying-paths) for help on specifying file paths in the config.